etcusic/memory-game-interface/README.md

 [ ] Edit Deck page

 Additional Features:
+[ ] Refactor HTML fragments as their own components
-[ ] Refactor pages directory - consolidate views, add initialize method, and move ActionListeners into the Page classes [ ] Be able to create new decks and cards
+[ ] Create Page class to substitute Display class properties and set as parent class to pages [ ] Refactor pages directory - consolidate views, add initialize method, and move ActionListeners into the Page classes [ ] Be able to create new decks and cards
 [ ] Add a practice element to the application